Parent and child placements are a specialist type of fostering where a young parent, usually a parent and child, comes to stay with you.

 Supported Lodgings carers will guide the young people through their transition to independent living.
 Supported Lodgings will offer a period of stability during which these young people can be helped to acquire the necessary skills, build up support networks in their local community and experiment safely with their increasing freedom and changing status while still having support from an interested adult.

-If you would like to help a young Bournemouth adult make that transition, give us a call on 01202 452768 and talk to one of our team.
+If you would like to help a young BCP adult make that transition, give us a call on 01202 452768 and talk to one of our team.